As of December 8,

-SFI® Certified Organizations believe forest
+SFI Certified Organizations believe forest

-managers and landowners have an
+managers and landowners have an important

-important stewardship responsibility and a
+stewardship responsibility and a commitment to

-recognize the importance of maintaining viable
+society, and they recognize the importance of

-commercial forest and
+maintaining viable commercial forest and

 conservation forestland bases.
 They support

-sustainable forestry practices on
+sustainable forestry practices on forestland

-forestland they manage, and promote them on
+they manage, and promote them on other lands.

-efforts to protect private property rights,
+They support efforts to protect private

-and to help all private landowners
+property rights, and to help all private

-manage their forestland sustainably.
-In
+landowners manage their forestland

-keeping with this responsibility, SFI
+sustainably.
+In keeping with this

-Certified Organizations shall have a
+shall have a written policy

-and achieve the specific principles and
+to implement and achieve the specific

-objectives.
+principles and objectives.

 Each objective consists of Performance

-Measures and Core Indicators which
+Measures and Core Indicators which define the

-define the specific requirements an
+specific requirements an organization must

-organization must meet in order to achieve
+meet in order to achieve certification.

-certification.
-Some examples of Core
+Some examples of Core Indicators include:

 Staff education